NHS Director NHS Director

 Lieutenant Ephraim Dana

 Lieutenant Ephraim Dana (1744 - 1792) of English heritage, was 31 years old when he marched on Bunker Hill on June 17, 1775.
 He later served under Major Hezekiah Broad in Natick’s Fifth Company.
+Dana was a blacksmith and operated his shop at the corner of Leach’s Lane in South Natick.

 Read More